-The venue for QCrypt2023 is the Brendan Iribe Center for Computer Science and Engineering, a new, state-of-the-art building on campus that houses the University’s Department of Computer Science and its Institute for Advanced Computer Studies (UMIACS) – the parent organization of QuICS – and includes the Michael Antonov auditorium that collaboratively seats 298 people, a second 100-seat auditorium (for overflow), an expansive lobby space (for poster sessions, sponsor tables and coffee breaks), and a number of seminar and classroom (as needed for possible breakout sessions or focused meetings).
-The address for the Iribe Center is: 8125 Paint Branch Dr, College Park, MD 20742.
+The venue for QCrypt2023 is the Brendan Iribe Center for Computer Science and Engineering, a state-of-the-art building that houses the University of Maryland’s Department of Computer Science and Institute for Advanced Computer Studies (UMIACS), which is the parent organization of the Joint Center for Quantum Information and Computer Science (QuICS).
+The building includes the Antonov Auditorium that collaboratively seats 300 people, a second 100-seat auditorium for overflow, an expansive lobby space for poster sessions, sponsor tables and coffee breaks, and a number of seminar and classrooms for breakout sessions.
+The building’s official address is: 8125 Paint Branch Dr, College Park, MD 20742.

-Located about 30 miles (50 KM) from UMD is the beautiful harbor city of Annapolis – the capital of the state of Maryland.
-Annapolis is described as a ‘museum without walls’ where centuries of architecture blend with the lively and contemporary.
+Located about 30 miles (50 KM) from UMD is Annapolis, Maryland’s capital.
+This beautiful harbor city is described as a “museum without walls” where centuries of architecture blend with the lively and contemporary.